 What if a Reese’s peanut butter cup was a cocktail?
-That’s exactly what this chocolate and peanut butter whiskey cocktail is - a sweet peanut butter cup in liquid alcohol form.
+That’s exactly what this chocolate and peanut butter whiskey cocktail is - sweet peanut butter cups in boozy, liquid form.
 And it’s so dang good.

-Many peanut butter cocktails like to go the jelly cocktail route since, well, peanut butter and jelly are just about perfect together.
-How many of us loved a good peanut butter and jelly sandwich as a kid (and still do!)?
+Many peanut butter cocktails like to go the pb and jelly cocktail route since, well, peanut butter and grape jelly are just about perfect together.
+A peanut butter and jelly sandwich is a childhood favorite for a reason!

 But nothing goes together better than peanut butter and chocolate.
 It’s the MOST classic dessert combination there is!
 Which makes peanut butter whiskey, chocolate liqueur, and chocolate bitters the perfect ingredients in this peanut butter whiskey drink.

 Unlike other peanut butter whiskey recipes, this one skips the egg whites, Irish cream, and chocolate syrup, creating a rich drink from actual peanut butter and cream.

 It creates a decadent drink and delicious dessert cocktail that's perfect for serving as a sweet nightcap.
 It's also a great way to introduce non-whiskey drinkers to peanut butter whiskey.

 - Peanut butter whiskey - There are several on the market now, so pick your favorite.

 - Creme de cacao - This is an inexpensive chocolate liqueur.
 No need to look for something more expensive.